 Baby turnips need not be peeled but you would need to scrub the skin while washing.
 However, mature turnip skin is fibrous and bitter.
 Therefore, you will have to remove it before roasting.

-Add garlic for a lovely flavour.
+Garlic: Add garlic for a lovely flavour.
 Garlic goes well with almost any vegetable, it pairs well with parsnip as well.

 Tips and Tricks

-Do not overcrowd turnip cubes on the tray as it results in steaming rather than roasting.
+Do not overfill turnip cubes on the tray as it results in steaming rather than roasting.
 If necessary, use two trays, but make sure to spread turnips in a single layer and ensure they are spaced well.

 Notes